-At the age of 13 I started attending The First Chinese Church of Christ on South King Street, not far from the First Baptist Church of Hononlulu.
+At the age of 13 I started attending The First Chinese Church of Christ on South King Street, not far from First Baptist Church of Hononlulu.
 In 1968 I gave my life to Christ.
 Unfortunately, when I turned 18 I walked away from Christ.
 I believed I didn’t need Christ and that I just needed to be a good person.
 Yet, as time went on, even with all the success I had, there was always a nagging emptiness to my life.
 Christmas 1987, I was working at the Kahala Hilton managing all the Bars.
-I talked a few of my co-workers to going to a Christmas Eve service.
-In my mind it was to get the Christmas Spirit I felt I was missing.
+I talked a few of my co-workers into going to a Christmas Eve service.
+In my mind it was to get the Christmas spirit I felt I was missing.
 At the Christmas Eve service, I listened to the Christmas Carols and started to reflect on the amazing gift God had given me.
 I was singing and crying, realizing that what I needed was not the Christmas spirit, but Christ.
 That is when I started going back to church and seeking after Christ.
 But it was still not until March 19 1988 that I recommitted my life to Christ and I’ve walking with Him ever since.
 Please know, the transformation didn’t happen overnight.
 God began to mold me and shape me.
 There was a lot baggage I needed to rid myself of.
 In 2008 me and my family started attending First Baptist Church of Honolulu.
 He continues to remind and teach me everyday.
 My desire is to become more like Him, serve Him and share the love of Christ with others.

 When asked to share a testimony, I would normally say no. I’ve always been somewhat reserved and reluctant to draw attention to myself.
 But, things in my life have changed and I’ve changed.
 I know now my testimony is not about me, it’s about God, and how He has worked in my life.
 If God can use me to help someone I am happy to share my story.